-No one likes surprises, including me.
+No one likes surprises, not me, not your builder and certainly not you.
 I want you to be fully informed of the construction loan process before we begin.
 So here’s a brief description of about the application, closing and draw process.

 Pre-Qualification – We start with a phone call.
 We will discuss your employment, income, cash on hand, credit, land (if you already own it) and what you’re plans are.
 If it appears that you meet the guidelines, and you wish to proceed, we move to Step 2 and begin to collect documents.

 Documentation Collection – I would need the following documents from you;